 Where Do Diggers Sleep At Night?

 Where Do Diggers Sleep At Night? is a construction-themed book about bedtime rituals.
-The text takes young listeners through a tour of favourite trucks and diggers, while reminding them of all the things that are part of baby’s bedtime.
+The text takes young listeners through a tour of favorite trucks and diggers, while reminding them of all the things that are part of a baby’s bedtime.
 Even toddlers love this book with its fun pictures.
 They will love listening to you making funny sounds as you mimic the truck’s snoring, too!

 Check Out Where Do Diggers Sleep at Night?